SkiFire13/master-thesis/chapters/background/6-strategy-improvement.typ

 === Strategy iteration

-Strategy iteration is an algorithm that computes the winning sets and the optimal strategies for the two players of a bipartite and total parity game.
+Strategy iteration @jurdzinski_improvement is an algorithm that computes the winning sets and the optimal strategies for the two players of a bipartite and total parity game.
 The algorithm starts with a strategy for player 0 and repeates _valuation_ phases, during which is computes a _play profile_ for each vertex, and _improvement_ phases, during which it uses such play profiles to improve the strategy.
 This continues until the strategy can no longer be improved and is guaranteed to be optimal.

 // TODO: Something better?
 We will now give some general notions that will simplify the following definitions.